 Laos is a beautiful, tropical and mostly untouched country that is becoming an up and coming destination for travelers looking for a authentic taste of Southeast Asia.
 It may not be as developed as neighboring Thailand, or Vietnam, but this is exactly what makes Laos unique and charming.
-Laos is a developing country and like others in Southeast Asia is communist, though you would never realize this, as its people have freedom of business and movement.

 Laos is a relatively safe country to travel to, with a slow and laid-back lifestyle, or Bor Pen Nyang as the locals say, "No Problem!"